-If your dog loves to show off and you think he’s the greatest thing going, he might have what it takes to work in commercials.
-To be successful, he’ll need to have a great temperament, be steady and focused no matter what's going on around him and have plenty of training.
-If he’s got all that plus you to help him get on the set, he just might make it in the highly competitive world of commercials.
+If your dog loves to show off and you think they are the greatest creature to ever exist, they might have what it takes to work in commercials.
+To be successful, your canine companion needs to have a great temperament, be steady and focused no matter what's going on around them, and have plenty of training.
+If your companion has got all that plus you to help them step on the set, they just might make it in the highly competitive world of commercials.

-No matter how cute or smart your dog is, if he doesn’t have the temperament to work on a set, he’ll never do well in commercials.
+No matter how cute or smart your canine companion is, if they don't have the temperament to work on a set, they will never do well in commercials.
 Above all, your dog should be friendly and accepting of strangers.
-In many cases you won't be allowed on the set while your pet is working, so if he’s upset when you aren't around, he won't do well in commercials.
-A dog who is friendly, outgoing and loves to be around lots of people and action may have what it takes to work in commercials.
+In many cases, you won't be allowed on the set while your pet is working, so if they are upset when you aren't around, they won't do well in commercials.
+A dog who is friendly, outgoing, and loves to be around lots of people and action may have what it takes to work in commercials.

 In addition to a good temperament, dogs must be in good health.
 They often need a current record of vaccinations and shots.